-The croqueta is one of the most popular tapas dishes in Spain.
+The croqueta is one of the most popular tapas dishes in Spanish cuisine.
 It refers to a Spanish croquette typically made with a thick bechamel sauce that’s breaded and deep-fried.

 Croquetas are usually filled with jamon, chicken, or bacalao but they can be stuffed with any number of ingredients.
 You can find less traditional croquetas made with various ingredients like mushroom, blood sausage (morcilla), tuna, and cuttlefish cooked in its own ink.

-We’re used to eating croquettes made with mashed potato but this was the first time we’ve tried them with bechamel.
+We’re used to eating croquettes made with mashed potato but this was the first time we’ve tried them with bechamel sauce.
 Bechamel croquettes have a taste and texture that’s quite different from croquettes made with potato.